 The film was a collaboration between Chatham based IME Films, Port Stanley based m & s Marshall Productions and London based iFilmGroup.
 Filming of the project became a story onto itself of life imitating the art being created.
 “The film became about this group of people who had an understanding of depression and mental illness through life experience or association with people who had been through it.
 That it’s Ok to struggle.
 That through talking and communication about the issue we can help each other,” says Marshall.
 Struggles Within was filmed and features dancers, actors and crew from St. Thomas and London.

-Since its release the producers have received many messages and responses from people who suffer with depression and mental illness saying how much they enjoyed the production and how much it has spoken to them.
+Since its release, the producers have received many messages and responses from people who suffer from depression and mental illness saying how much they enjoyed the production and how much it has spoken to them.
 “Struggles Within” will continue to be entered into film festivals.
 Once it is finished the team would like to give it to organizations who deal with mental illness as a DVD that can be watched by others.
 “We feel that what our team has been through personally is very much what many others are going through in their lives.
 Because the story has almost no words everyone can relate to what is being shown on the screen,” says Marshall.

-The cast features: Katie Ostojic, Morgan Flanagan, Camryne Quinn, Maysee McLean, Julia Hunter, Olivia Torrance, Talitha Wood, Amy Krosnicki, Carly Schelken, Chassidy Fleming, Mackenzie Hyatt, Elizabeth White, Bianca Sinclair, Abby Johnston, Nia Wood, Ashley Wood and Rylan Rand.
+The cast features: Katie Ostojic, Morgan Flanagan, Camryne Quinn, Maysee McLean, Julia Hunter, Olivia Torrance, Talitha Wood, Amy Krosnicki, Carly Schelken, Chassidy Fleming, Mackenzie Hyatt, Elizabeth White, Bianca Sinclair, Abby Johnston, Nia Wood, Ashley Wood, and Rylan Rand.

 Struggles Within’s winning of the award marks the 88th independent film award that this combined team has won at festivals around the world.
 Several of Marshall’s films lead the way with most of the awards.
 “Tuned In” a short film won 40 awards and had 22 Official Selections and Daughter of the King (feature) won 32 awards and had 16 Official Selections.
 The film “Ronny’s Bench” written and produced by Donald M Hickey is the third highest with 8 awards.